Wardat-ISU/DeepLocalize/README.md

               metrics=['accuracy'])
 ```

-If you need to, you can further configure your optimizer.
-A core principle of Keras is to make things reasonably simple, while allowing the user to be fully in control when they need to
+The core principle of our tool is to make the training model simple, while inserting instrumentation
+in the `.fit()` function to observe the model variables, and make the user to be fully in control when they need the variables.

-You can now start training your model using training dataset:

 ```python
 model.fit(x_train, y_train, epochs=5, batch_size=32)
 ```

+## BibTeX Reference
 If you find this [paper](https://conf.researchr.org/details/icse-2021/icse-2021-papers/1/DeepLocalize-Fault-Localization-for-Deep-Neural-Networks) useful in your research, please consider citing:

     @inproceedings{wardat21@DeepLocalize,